Anthro 102: Introduction to Anthropology

 Anthro 122: Living and Learning in a Global Community (formerly World Ethnography)

-3 credits This course engages the particular approaches and methods of Cultural Anthropology to investigate the global processes that affect the lives and experiences of people around the world.
+This course engages the particular approaches and methods of Cultural Anthropology to investigate the global processes that affect the lives and experiences of people around the world.
 This course also emphasizes the creative and complex ways individuals have responded to globalization that preserve, change, and hybridize their cultures to ensure their own survival.

 Anthro 123: Cultural Diversity in the U.S.